bensnell/ofxRTLS/README.md

 - [ofxMotive](https://github.com/local-projects/ofxMotive)
 - [ofxOpenVRTracker](https://github.com/local-projects/ofxOpenVRTracker)
 - [rtls-protocol (C++)](https://github.com/local-projects/rtls-protocol/tree/master/c%2B%2B)
-    - Follow the Windows(x64) installation instructions to install the `protobuf` libraries system-wide.
+    - Follow the Windows(x64) installation instructions to install the `protobuf` libraries. **Do not install them system-wide.**
-    - The C++ headers are already copied into the `src` folder of this addon, but you may have to regenerate the headers if the version of `protobuf` that was installed is ahead of the version used to generate the headers (v3.11).
+    - The C++ headers are already copied into the `src` folder of this addon, but you may have to regenerate the headers if the version of `protobuf` that was installed is ahead of the version used to generate the headers (v3.11.3).

 The addon also supports optional post-processing of the data.
 Options include: